 More than 80 miles of backcountry trails thread this remote area.
 The Lost Coast Trail follows the shoreline at the base of the mountains through a coastal wilderness unique in the lower 48 states.
 This trail is impassable at high tide.
 Other trails connect to the interior.
 Most of the upland trails are strenuous due to the rugged terrain; potential hazards include ticks, poison oak and rattlesnakes.
 Recreational opportunities are diverse, ranging from camping and fishing to mushroom collecting and abalone diving.

 Note: All roads leading to King Range are narrow, steep and winding; allow plenty of time between destinations, make sure your tank is full and be alert for oncoming traffic.
 Main roads are normally accessible to passenger cars except during major winter storms; phone the Bureau of Land Management for current road conditions.
 Carry plenty of water on hiking trails.
 Gas, food and lodging are available in Shelter Cove.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Camping is permitted.